meltano/sdk/docs/reference.md

 ### `Sink.drain()` Method

-drain all loaded records, return only after records are validated and permanently written to the target.
+Drain all loaded records, returning only after records are validated and permanently written to the target.

 Developers should call `Sink.tally_record_written()` here or in `Sink.load_record()`